21st Signal Brigade

+The 21st Signal Brigade is a military communications brigade of the United States Army.

-The 21st Signal Brigade was activated on September 1, 1965, at Fort Bragg, NC and was deployed to Nha Trang, Vietnam in 1966 to supply communications to I and II Corps areas as the 21st Signal Group.
+It was activated on September 1, 1965, at Fort Bragg, North Carolina, and was deployed to Nha Trang, Vietnam in 1966 to supply communications to I and II Corps areas as the 21st Signal Group.
 The Brigade participated in 13 campaigns and earned the Meritorious Unit Commendation before being deactivated on November 21, 1971.

 On October 16, 2003, the 1108th Signal Brigade was reflagged as the 21st Signal Brigade at Fort Detrick, Maryland and serves there until the present day.
 The unit conducts theater level communications network operations.
 The brigade earned the Army Superior Unit Award in 2009.

+Specialist Hilda Clayton was a U.S. Army combat photographer who was killed in 2013 when a mortar accidentally exploded during an Afghan training exercise.
+She captured the explosion that killed her and four Afghan soldiers.
+She was assigned to the brigade's 55th Signal Company (Combat Camera) at Fort Meade, Maryland.
+Ortiz Clayton was the first combat documentation and production specialist to be killed in Afghanistan.